 The first replacement object removes 5 bytes starting at offset 12; that is, it removes bytes 12–16.
 Then it inserts the 7 bytes specified by the MIME Base64-encoded string in the insertedContent.binary property at the same offset.

 The second replacement object removes 3 bytes starting at offset 20 with respect to the unmodified file.
-Since 5 bytes were removed and 7 bytes inserted before byte 20, the 3 bytes removed actually start at byte 22.
+Since 5 bytes were removed and 7 bytes inserted before byte 20, the 3 bytes removed actually start at byte 22 of the file contents after the first change.
 Since the insertedContent property is absent, no content is inserted in place of the deleted bytes.

 In the third replacement object, the length of the region specified by the deletedRegion property is zero, so the region represents an insertion point.
 The 7 bytes specified by the insertedContent.binary property are inserted at offset 312 with respect to the unmodified file.